-- the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions; and - the information, other than the financial statements and the auditor's report thereon, included in a document likely to be entitled "Annual Report".
+the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions.

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.